Keith Hooper

-Keith William Hooper (21 August 1919 – 23 August 1977) was a carpenter and member of the Queensland Legislative Assembly.
+Keith William Hooper (21 August 1919 – 23 August 1977) was an Australian politician and carpenter who served as a member of the Queensland Legislative Assembly.

 Early days

 Keith Hooper was born at Boonah, Queensland, to William Hooper and his wife Ada Ellen (née Moore) and was educated at Boonah, Maroochydore, and Brisbane state schools.
 He began work in retail before joining the A.I.F. in 1940 where he served with the 2/10 Field Regiment attached to the ill-fated Eighth Division in WWII.

 In 1942 Hooper was captured by the Japanese and taken to the notorious Changi prison.
 The following year he was taken to Japan where he was held at the Kobe House and Nomachi prison camps until the end of the war in August 1945.
 He wore a steel brace from his armpit to his hip and walked with a limp due to injuries suffered while a prisoner of war and at one stage was clinically dead until he was revived with a shot of adrenalin by Queenslander Dr Clive Boyce, a fellow prisoner.
 For his service including the militia pre-World War Two with the 11th Brigade he was awarded the Efficiency Medal for efficient service and good conduct.
 After his discharge in 1946, he trained as a carpenter and joiner and prior to entering parliament ran his own building contracting business.